dajiaji/i-d-cose-cose-key-jwk-hpke-kem/draft-ajitomi-cose-key-jwk-hpke.md

    +---------+----------------+-------------+----------------------+
 ~~~

+### Restrictions on the Use of Existing Key Parameters

 The restrictions on the use of existing common key parameters in a COSE_Key for the HPKE KEM are as follows:

 - alg(3): The parameter MUST be one of the following values if specified.
 If omitted, it MUST be treated as HPKE-v1-Base(T.B.D.).